Xu-JY/xu-jy.github.io/_pages/about.md

 <br /><br />
 -->
 # News and Events

+Feb 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Dynamic Pricing with Adversarially-Censored Demands"](http://arxiv.org/abs/2502.06168) is posted on ArXiv.
+Thanks to my collaborators Yining, Xi and Yu-Xiang!

 Jan 2025. &nbsp; &nbsp; &nbsp; &nbsp; Our manuscript ["Joint Pricing and Resource Allocation: An Optimal Online-Learning Approach"](https://arxiv.org/abs/2501.18049) is posted on ArXiv.
 Thanks to my collaborators Xuan, Yu-Xiang and Jiashuo!